ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ```
 If you're getting an `Unbound module error` in macOS, run this first: `#require "unix";;`.

 To produce its result, no data needs to be passed to that function.
 The result is entirely determined by external factors.
 If it was passed information, it would not be used.
-But something must be passed as parameter to trigger the request the current time from the operating system.
+But something must be passed as a parameter to trigger the request the current time from the operating system.

 Since the function must receive data to trigger the computation but the data is going to be ignored, it makes sense to provide the unit value ().
 What is discarded is meaningless in the first place.